MohammadShahmeerUlHaq/recipescript/docs/CHART_PAPERS_SUMMARY.md

 ## 🎓 SUMMARY

 **You now have:**
-- ✅ Complete, working compiler (1,900+ lines)
+- ✅ Complete, working compiler (2,100+ lines)
-- ✅ 7 test cases (100% passing)
+- ✅ 8 test cases (100% passing) - including recipe functions!
+- ✅ 4 example recipes (including pizza with functions!)
-- ✅ Comprehensive documentation (12 files)
+- ✅ Comprehensive documentation (12+ files)
 - ✅ 7 chart paper documents ready to copy
-- ✅ Complete language specification
+- ✅ Complete language specification with recipe functions
-- ✅ All compiler phases implemented
+- ✅ All compiler phases implemented + function support

 **What you need to do:**
 - 📝 Copy these documents onto physical chart papers